couchbase/query/tutorial/content/slide-21.md

-## Filtering Grouped Data with HAVING
+## Filtering grouped data with HAVING

 Sometimes you want to filter which groups are returned.

-Similar to filter documents with the WHERE clause we can filter groups with the HAVING clause.
+Similar to filtering documents with the WHERE clause, we can filter groups with the HAVING clause.

 Here we filter to only include groups with more than 1 member.